robtweed/internet-radio-recorder/README.md

 ## What is internet-radio-recorder?

-*internet-radio-recorder* is a Node.js module for unattended scheduled recording of Internet Radio Streams.
+*internet-radio-recorder* is a JavaScript module for unattended scheduled recording of Internet Radio Streams.
+It will work with both Node.js and Bun.js.

 This version will work on Mac OS and Linux machines, including the Raspberry Pi.